thermoset vs thermoplastic

 Different in Applications

-Different Aesthetics
+Different in Aesthetics

 Thermoset: Typically exhibits a smooth and polished surface finish after molding.
 Can be used for applications where aesthetic appearance is important.